-Insight 01: The Formula to Deliver Optimal Seating
+Insight 01: The Formula to Optimise Aircraft Seating

 Motorsport has had its fair share of influence on other industries in terms of engineering and technology.
 Within the automotive industry for example, many companies use racing as an accelerated test bed for concepts, enabling experimentation with materials and technological innovations that can be quickly transferred to the wider industry.
 For example, for tyre manufacturers, motorsport enables development of superior products that feature improved grip and durability for everyday road use.